 We, at East Sussex Highways, carry out regular robust inspections.
 In times of severe weather, defects can appear or deteriorate very quickly.
 Therefore you must report the problem to us before you submit your claim.
 This allows us to instruct the area highway steward to carry out an inspection and to arrange any necessary repairs, before the defect becomes too severe.
 After reporting the problem you will be provided with a case number to reference in the claim form.

-The claim form can be found here.
+Please complete our online claim form.
 It is very important that the claim form is completely and correctly filled out as not doing so may result in your claim being delayed.